Rapid genotyping of tilapia lake virus (TiLV) using Nanopore sequencing

 - Infectious diseases represent one of the major challenges to sustainable aquaculture production.
-Rapid and accurate diagnosis of emerging pathogens during early-suspected disease cases is critical to facilitate timely response to deploy adequate control measures and prevent or reduce spread.
-Currently, most laboratories use PCR to amplify partial pathogen genomic regions combined with sequencing of PCR amplicon(s) using conventional Sanger sequencing services for confirmatory diagnosis.
-The main limitation of this approach is the uncertain turnaround time.
-Here, we report an innovative approach using Oxford Nanopore Technologies (ONT)-based amplicon sequencing.
-Using clinical samples from infected fish, we applied this approach for the rapid confirmation (in less than 12 h) of tilapia lake virus (TiLV), a disease-causing virus affecting global tilapia aquaculture.
-Despite the known high error rate of Nanopore sequencing at the single read level, the obtained consensus sequences after polishing exhibit strikingly high identity to their respective Illumina and Sanger-verified references (99.83-100 % identity).
-This study suggests that ONT-based amplicon sequencing is a promising platform to deploy in regional aquatic animal health diagnostic laboratories in low and medium income countries, for fast and accurate confirmation and phylogenetic/genotyping of emerging infectious pathogens from field samples within a single day.
+Rapid, accurate diagnosis and genotyping of emerging pathogens during early-suspected disease cases is critical to facilitate timely response to deploy adequate control measures and prevent or reduce spread.
+Currently, most laboratories use PCR to amplify partial pathogen genomic regions, occasionally combined with sequencing of PCR amplicon(s) using conventional Sanger sequencing services for confirmatory diagnosis.
+The main limitation of this approach is the lengthy turnaround time.
+Here, we report an innovative approach using a previously developed specific PCR assay for pathogen diagnosis combined with a new Oxford Nanopore Technologies (ONT)-based amplicon sequencing method for pathogen genotyping.
+Using fish clinical samples, we applied this approach for the rapid confirmation of PCR amplicon sequences identity and genotyping of tilapia lake virus (TiLV), a disease-causing virus affecting tilapia aquaculture globally.
+The consensus sequences obtained after polishing exhibit strikingly high identity to references derived by Illumina and Sanger methods (99.83%–100%).
+This study suggests that ONT-based amplicon sequencing is a promising platform to deploy in regional aquatic animal health diagnostic laboratories in low-and medium-income countries, for fast identification and genotyping of emerging infectious pathogens from field samples within a single day.

 - Sustainable aquaculture

 - Journal Article